 A landlord must give permission to sub-let, unless there is a good reason to refuse.
 It is illegal to charge a fee for giving permission.

-If a head tenant believes a landlord is refusing to allow them to sub-let without a good reason, they can apply to the Victorian Civil and Administrative Tribunal (VCAT) for a ruling.
+If a head tenant believes a landlord is refusing to allow them to sub-let without a good reason, they can apply to VCAT for a ruling.

 We can assist with disputes between a head tenant and a sub-tenant in some cases.
 Such disputes must be taken to VCAT.